kubernetes-client/python/CONTRIBUTING.md

 - [kubernetes/test](kubernetes/test)
 - [kubernetes/docs](kubernetes/docs).

-These folders contain developer written codes in the main repo and the patches should be submitted here:
+In this main repo, the following folders contain developer written codes and the patches should be submitted as pull requests here:
 - [kubernetes/e2e_test](kubernetes/e2e_test)
 - [kubernetes/utils](kubernetes/utils)
 - [examples](examples)
 - [scripts](scripts).

+The following folders and symbolic links in this main repo are in fact from the base repo.
 The base repo contains developer written codes only.
-The patches should be sent to the base repo instead.
-The scope covers these repos and symbolic links in the main repo:
+The patches should be sent to the base repo instead:
 - kubernetes/base
 - kubernetes/config
 - kubernetes/stream